 Why are brand names more expensive?
 Generic drugs are typically 40% of the cost of their brand counterparts.
 Brand-name drugs are generally more expensive because of the higher initial costs to develop, market, and sell a brand-new drug.

-But not everyone is able to take generic alternative, as it may not be available or it may be medically necessary to take the brand-name drug.
+But not everyone is able to take generic alternatives, as it may not be available or it may be medically necessary to take the brand-name drug.
 Speaking with a doctor about what medications would work best for your condition and if there is a generic alternative is recommended.
 Also, be sure to always talk with your provider before beginning a new medication or switching drugs.

-If you need to take a brand-name drug, you may have to pay higher out-of-pocket costs, depending on your drug plan’s payment structure.
+If you need to take a brand-name drug, you may have to pay higher out-of-pocket costs, depending on your prescription drug plan’s payment structure.
 Medicare prescription drug plans often place drugs into different payment “tiers” with different costs for each tier.
 Higher tiers usually have higher copayment and/or coinsurance costs, and every prescription drug plan categorizes its covered drugs differently.